Ultimate-DevOps-Platform/ultimate-devops-platform/PROGRESS.md

 - ✅ Persistent volumes for all databases
 - ✅ Health checks for all critical services
 - ✅ Prometheus configuration file created
+- ✅ All services tested and connections verified

 #### Pending Tasks:
 - None